-Environmental & Societal Benefits of Western North America Natural Gas Development, Globally
+Global Environmental & Societal Benefits of Western North America Natural Gas Development

 The increased use of natural gas is helping lower the emissions of carbon dioxide (CO2), a primary greenhouse gas (GHG).
 As a fuel, the combustion of natural gas produces negligible amounts of sulfur, mercury, and particulates.
-The use of natural gas for power generation also supports the integration of renewable energy resources, such as wind and solar.
-Natural gas-fueled generators can ramp up or down to smooth out the less predictable nature of wind and solar energy, further reducing CO2 and other emissions related to power generation.
+Natural gas power generation also supports the integration of renewable energy resources, such as wind and solar.
+Natural gas-fueled generators can ramp up or down to smooth out the less predictable nature of wind and solar energy, further reducing CO2 and other power-related emissions.

-LNG exports from North America can be a truly transformative force for the entire world.
-But we have to take a global rather than a nationally-focused view of the environment to succeed, which is why WSTN is bringing together like-minded, states, provinces, tribal nations and local government bodies to share this vision.
+LNG exports from North America can be a truly transformative force for the global environment, but that requires a whole-earth perspective instead of a narrow national or regional focus.
+That is why WSTN is bringing together like-minded, states, provinces, tribal nations and local government bodies to share this vision.

 Exporting gas to Asia will also help to reduce energy poverty by providing an abundant, affordable fuel resource.
 In 2019, 740 million people worldwide had no access to electricity, and roughly 3 billion people - 40% of the world's population - cook and heat their homes with open fires or stoves fueled by kerosene, wood, animal dung or crop waste.

 That's almost half of the world that suffers from emissions that pose a significant health risk to themselves and their families, and our global environment – because pollution knows no boundaries.